Hamm, Eliza Gonzalez, and Ansel Elgort attend the "Baby Driver" premiere at 2017 SXSW 2017 festival on March 11, in Austin, Texas.

 Eiza stars as a bank robber and Jon Hamm's on-screen girlfriend in the new movie, and the Mexican actress has admitted she relished kissing the hunky actor.

-"Jon is amazing.
+Speaking to The Sun Online, she said: "I have a lot of kissing scenes with Jon."Jon is amazing.
 He's beautiful and whatever and he knows it.
 He's a beautiful soul, a great actor, a great co-worker and companion.
 He understands the warts of developing a great chemistry for the role.
 He made me feel at home and was such a gentleman always."

 But she admitted that the experience of snogging one of Hollywood's most sought-after male stars isn't as glamorous as people might assume.